KDE/kmime/README.md

 Actually, there is an even older standard, defined in [RFC 733](https://tools.ietf.org/html/rfc733) (*Standard for the format of ARPA network text messages*, introduced in 1977).
-This standard is now obsoleted by RFC 5322, but backwards compatibilty is in some cases supported, as there are still messages in this format around.
+This standard is now obsoleted by RFC 5322, but backwards compatibility is in some cases supported, as there are still messages in this format around.

 Since pre-MIME messages had no way to handle attachments, attachments were sometimes added to the message text in an [uuencoded](https://en.wikipedia.org/wiki/Uuencoding) form.
 Although this is also obsolete, reading uuencoded attachments is still supported by KMime.

-After MIME was introduced, people realized that there is no way to have the filename of attachments encoded in anything different than ASCII.
-Thus, [RFC 2231](https://tools.ietf.org/html/rfc2231) was introduced to allow abitrary encodings for parameter values, such as the attachment filename.
+After MIME was introduced, people realized that there was no way to have the filename of attachments encoded in anything other than ASCII.
+Thus, [RFC 2231](https://tools.ietf.org/html/rfc2231) was introduced to allow arbitrary encodings for parameter values, such as the attachment filename.

 ## MIME by examples ## {#examples}